Osian Roberts

-Osian Roberts is a Welsh football coach and former player who was most recently assistant manager at Crystal Palace.

-In 2014 he was described in the media as "the most influential man in Welsh football."
+Osian Roberts (born 18 August 1965) is a Welsh football coach and former player who is the head of development of Italian Serie A club Como.
+In 2014, he was described in the media as "the most influential man in Welsh football".

 Early life

-Roberts was born in Anglesey, and was brought up in Bodffordd on the island.
+Roberts was born on Anglesey, and was brought up in Bodffordd on the island.

 Career

 Roberts was a central midfielder, and captained the Welsh Schools side.
-He played in North Wales for Bangor City, Bethesda Athletic and Llangefni Town, before moving to the United States at the age of 19 after receiving a scholarship to attend Furman University.
+He played in north Wales for Bangor City, Bethesda Athletic and Llangefni Town, before moving to the United States at the age of 19 after receiving a scholarship to attend Furman University.
 At Furman, he was named Southern Conference player of the year in 1986 and 1988.
 He later played in the American Professional Soccer League for the New Mexico Chiles, where he was player-manager.

 After returning to Wales, he became Anglesey Football Development Officer in 1991.

-In June 2007 Roberts resigned as manager of Porthmadog to take up the position of Football Association of Wales technical director.
+In June 2007, Roberts resigned as manager of Porthmadog to take up the position of Football Association of Wales technical director.
 He has also coached the Wales under-16, Wales under-18 and Wales B teams, as well as helping coach the women's under-17 team.
 In 2014, he was the subject of documentary series called Byd Pêl-droed Osian Roberts; it was shown on S4C.